 Historical measurements of metal concentrations at the proposed Sacramento River diversion locations at Red Bluff and the GCID Main Canal at Hamilton City were collected by the California Department of Water Resources (DWR) on a schedule and did not specifically target high-flow events, but, as illustrated in Appendix 6E, multiple scheduled measurements occurred during higher flows.
-As described in Section 6.3.2.10, Pesticides and Metals other than Mercury, in Chapter 6, the metals analysis for developing the equations for inflow concentrations relied on best available data provided by DWR's Water Data Library.
+As described in Pesticides and Metals other than Mercury in Chapter 6, the metals analysis for developing the equations for inflow concentrations relied on best available data provided by DWR's Water Data Library.
 These data were collected intermittently over multiple years, with measurements representing a wide range of flow conditions near the proposed Red Bluff and Hamilton City diversion locations on the Sacramento River.
+Although water quality measurements did not target high flows, multiple measurements were taken during higher flows.